abilandz/PH8124/Lecture_2/Lecture_2.md

 ### 1. Introduction <a name="Introduction"></a>

-When it comes to the operating systems nowadays, in high-energy experimental physics we mostly rely on Linux.
+When it comes to the operating systems nowadays, in high-energy experimental physics we mostly rely on **Linux**.
 That being said, as an experimental physicist you are sooner or later faced with the following situation: You have turned on your computer and launched the terminal...

 ![](terminal_4.2.png)